 LIKE A BOSS?
 TELL US WHY

-Nominations for the 2019 CEO of the Year awards are open for another two weeks.
+Nominations for the 2020 CEO of the Year awards are open.
 Memphis is graced with tremendously talented, inspiring executives in charge of their companies and organizations, and we want to hear from you about the best in the business.
 Email your nomination to [email protected]

-We give out four awards in categories according to the number of employees in the companies: 1-50, 50-200, 200-1,000, and 1,000 and up, so include that information as well.
-The deadline for CEO of the Year is next Friday, November 16.
+We give out four awards in categories according to the number of employees in the companies: 1-50, 50-200, 200-1,000, and 1,000 and up, so please include that information as well.
+The deadline for CEO of the Year is next Friday, November 22nd.
 When the nominations are in, an impartial panel will consider the nominees and pick one for each category.
-Each will be notified and interviewed for the February/March 2019 issue of IMB — and each will appear on the cover of the magazine.
-A breakfast in late January will honor the four CEOs.
+Each will be notified and interviewed in the IMB section of February’s Memphis magazine.
+A breakfast early in the year will honor the four CEOs.